influxdata/telegraf/plugins/processors/topk/README.md

   ## the value of the calculated GroupBy tag.
 Useful for debugging
   # group_by_tag = ""

-  ## This settings provides a way to know the position of each metric in
+  ## These settings provide a way to know the position of each metric in
   ## the top k.
-If set to a value different than "", then a field (which name
+The 'add_rank_field' setting allows to specify for which
+  ## fields the position is required.
+If the list is non empty, then a field
-  ## will be prefixed with the value of this setting) will be added to each
-  ## every metric for each field over which an aggregation was made.
-This
+  ## will be added to each every metric for each field present in the
-  ## field will contain the ranking of the group that the metric
+  ## 'add_rank_field'.
+This field will contain the ranking of the group that
-  ## belonged to.
-When aggregating over several fields, several fields will
-  ## be added (one for each field over which the aggregation was calculated)
+  ## the metric belonged to when aggregated over that field.
+  ## The name of the field will be set to the name of the aggregation field,
+  ## suffixed by the value of the 'rank_field_suffix' setting
+  # add_rank_field = []
-  # position_field = ""
+  # rank_field_suffix = "_rank"

-  ## This setting provies a way know the what values the plugin is generating
+  ## These settings provide a way to know what values the plugin is generating
-  ## when aggregating the fields.
-If set to a value different than "", then a
+  ## when aggregating metrics.
+The 'add_agregate_field' setting allows to
-  ## field (which name will be prefixed with the value of this setting) will
+  ## specify for which fields the final aggregation value is required.
+If the
-  ## be added to each metric which was part of a field aggregation.
-The value
+  ## list is non empty, then a field will be added to each every metric for
+  ## each field present in the 'add_aggregate_field'.
+This field will contain
+  ## the computed aggregation for the group that the metric belonged to when
+  ## aggregated over that field.
-  ## of the added field will be the value of the result of the aggregation
+  ## The name of the field will be set to the name of the aggregation field,
-  ## operation for that metric's group.
-When aggregating over several fields,
-  ## several fields will be added (one for each field over which the
-  ## aggregation was calculated).
+  ## suffixed by the value of the 'aggregate_field_suffix' setting
+  # add_aggregate_field = []
-  # aggregation_field = ""
+  # aggregate_field_suffix = "_rank"
 ```

 ### Tags: